WZHOU007-0912/pages/README.md

-# This page is only for showing the html images :)
+## This page is only for showing the images in my blog :)